ImperialCollegeLondon/ReCoDE-home/docs/index.md

   exclude: true
 ---

-## Welcome to ReCoDE - Research Computing and Data Science Exemplars for Learning
+## Welcome to ReCoDE - Research Computing and Data Science Exemplars for Learning and Teaching

-**Reasonably-sized research computing exemplars with rich learning annotation for doctoral students and researchers who are embarking on a project with a significant computational aspects.**
+**A set of research computing exemplars with rich learning annotation for doctoral students and researchers who are working on projects with significant computational aspects.**

-Study various design decisions, good sofware engineering practice, scaling up with high performace computing, and many other skills needed to make a transition from learning in a classroom to working independently on your own project.
-Research computing practice is the main focus, scientific aspects of all exemplars are accessible to most.
+Explore technical design decisions, good sofware engineering practices and scale up your research with High Performance Computing.
+Learn a range of other skills needed to make a transition from theoretical learning to applying technical knowledge to your own project.
+Research computing practice is the main focus, scientific aspects in all exemplars are intended to be accessible to all.

-The resource was created by PhD students in collaboration with teaching staff and research software engineers.
+This resource was created by PhD students in collaboration with [StudentShapers](https://www.imperial.ac.uk/students/studentshapers/), teaching staff and [Research Software Engineers](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/research-software-engineering/).